boristsr/gdcorner-website/_documentation/rushhour/80-troubleshooting-vehicle-importer.md

 ## Wheels are Wobbling

-This needs to be corrected on the Blender/Modelling side.
+This needs to be corrected on the Blender/Modeling tool side.
 On your wheels, please ensure that:

 - They are straight
 - There is no camber\tilt to the wheel